GregJackalis/Share_Screen_Application/Documentation.md

 ### client_screen.py
 -----------------------------------------------------------------------------------------------------
 This script is run from the subprocess command on the peer.py script (just like the server_screen.py script) and what it does is that it first waits 3.5 seconds for the server image socket to start running, and then connect (this time.sleep() command was used due to issues that were made because of the sockets running at the same time).
 The script also implements a method to log information, while also creates a new socket at the same address and port as the image-server.<br>
 In the "while True" loop, the client awaits for incoming image data continiously, while also using try-except block to gracefully exit the loop in case an error occurs.
 Then, the size of the payload is determined, where "Q" represents an unsigned long long integer (8 bytes) After the payload size is determined from the all the data received, then it extracts the packet message size.
 In the second "while True" loop, it receives the actual frame data until it accumulates enough bytes and then the frame data are extracted.
-Lastly, by using the frame_loads method, it transforms the frame data into a Python object, and then the frame is finally showed using the OpenCV library.
+Lastly, by using the frame_loads method, it transforms the frame data into a Python object, and then the frame is finally showed using the OpenCV library.<br><br>

 ### log_config.py